dokkev/obsidian-valut/Reinforcement Learning/Torque-based Deep RL on Humanoid.md

 - PD predetermines the behavior
 - Each task needs own tuning
 - lack of compliance
-- Due to reality gap, there is a performance differ
+- Due to reality gap, there is a jpperformance difference and contact timing mismatch
+-